 Anyone who’s tried applying a grid layout with CSS knows the process can be tricky and finicky, but this add-on majorly simplifies the process.
 After adding a string of code to your footer.php file, just use the specialized widget to apply a customizable grid view to your footer area.

 You’ve probably noticed — and might be irked by — the footer credit that appears across your website.
 This is the credit that tells users your website is “powered by WordPress.”
 Obviously, your users care about you, not your CMS, so who really wants this distraction?

 To get rid of this credit text without touching your code, install and activate the Remove Footer Credit plugin.
 This free tool can get rid of the footer credit altogether, but it also lets you replace it with your own credit link if you’d like.

 WP Subscribe is a free and reputable plugin dedicated to placing email subscription forms on your site, which serve to boost email opt-in rates.
 With this plugin, you can build subscription form widgets that are linked to your choice of MailChimp, AWeber, or Feedburner.
 These widgets may be placed in your footer, or elsewhere.
 You can also customize the subscription forms to conform to your theme’s look via custom CSS.

 If you’re in the market for paid plugins, WP Subscribe offers a premium version, WP Subscribe Pro, for $29 per year.
 This version offers a wider range of email delivery integration options and a popup CTA widget for your opt-in form.

-Though unglamorous, footers are essential on most online business websites — visitors will not only use it, they’ll expect it.
+Though unglamorous, footers are essential on most online business websites.
+Visitors will not only use it, they’ll expect it.
 So, don’t neglect this staple of web design.
-Try out the plugins we’ve listed, make some tweaks to the look, and publish a footer that keeps your web pages grounded.
+Try out the plugins we’ve listed, make some tweaks to the look, and publish a footer that converts visitors into subscribers and customers.